cosmos/vega-test/README.md

 cosmovisor start --x-crisis-skip-assert-invariants --home $VAL_2_CHAIN_DIR
 ```
 ##### Method II: propose upgrade
-With auto-download enabled, we can propose upgrade with the `upgrade-info` containing links to the new binaries from the [github releases](https://github.com/cosmos/gaia/releases).
-If you want to make sure that the binary downloaded is absolutely correct, it is good to do your own checksum validation.
+With auto-download enabled, we can propose our upgrade with the `--upgrade-info` flag containing links to the new binaries from the [github releases](https://github.com/cosmos/gaia/releases).
+If you want to make sure that the binary downloaded is absolutely correct, we recommend you do your own checksum validation.
 ```shell
 gaiad tx gov submit-proposal software-upgrade Vega \
 --title Vega \